CHEAP FLIGHTS TO GREECE

 booked their flights and were frantic because they could not line

-up the ferries with the islands they were booked at.
+up the ferries with the islands they were booked at or discovered the hotel price was so low because it was in a bad location.
 You may save

 a couple euros but then you are on your own.
 No ferry that day...